Updated on December 20, 4:57 p.m. (GMT+8): Updated images.

 Opening the floodgates with Imagine Dragons in 2014, Riot Games has collaborated with multiple big names over the years to breathe life into the world of League of Legends and its massive esports scene.

-This year, fans are treated to another new storytelling medium with “Arcane”, a full length animated series on Netflix, the first of its kind for the game developers which debuted after the Worlds 2021 grand final.
+In 2021, fans were treated to another new storytelling medium with “Arcane”, a full length animated series on Netflix, the first of its kind for the game developers which debuted after the Worlds 2021 grand final.

 ONE Esports spoke to Arcane creators and executive producers Christian Linke and Alex Yee to find out more about voices behind the characters and the process of selecting the star-studded cast.